paradigm/digmbot-rs/README.md

     - Bot owner whitelist configuration
     - Explicitly support non-Linux platforms, making code changes if necessary, and updating this `README.md` accordingly
 - LLM tech
-    - Rather than requiring users configure LLM special tokens, the LLM completion API call should use the `messages` feature to provide the message history with corresponding roles.
-[See ollama's documentation](https://ollama.com/blog/openai-compatibility).
-This should both simplify the user-facing configuration and code base.
     - Refactor out the LLM completion logic into its own module that the LLM plugin calls such that we can use LLMs for other plugins/features.
     - Dynamically calculate exact number of room history messages to put into the model's context based on context size configuration
     - Implement LLM function calling such that the bot can do things like list available channels, users, and create messages.
 Consider, for example, a reminder system.